Ecwid/ecwid-api-docs/includes/_webhooks.md

 In a nutshell, webhooks in Ecwid work this way:

 * Ecwid will use the `Webhook URL` from your application details to send any available webhooks to that single URL
-* When a user (merchant) installs your application, the webhooks for this store are automatically enabled
+* When a merchant installs your application, the webhooks for this store are automatically enabled
 * Each supported event in the store (e.g. new order is placed) triggers an HTTP POST request to the URL your specified
 * Your application receives the requests and replies with `200 OK` to identify that it's received
 * Then your app processes the webhook request and performs further steps to handle the event

 <aside class="notice">
-Don’t use webhooks themselves as actionable items – please see the <a href="https://developers.ecwid.com/api-documentation/processing-webhooks">Processing Webhooks</a> notes below for details on working with webhooks.
+Don’t use webhooks as actionable items – please see the <a href="https://developers.ecwid.com/api-documentation/processing-webhooks">Processing Webhooks</a> notes below for details on working with webhooks.
 </aside>

 ### Supported events